jaz303/hudkit-action/README.md

 An action is a wrapped, observable function that can be enabled/disabled.
 Actions are called just like normal functions but act as no-ops when disabled.

+Note: this module was written for [hudkit](http://github.com/jaz303/hudkit.js) but can also be used in isolation.

 ## Install

     $ npm install hudkit-action